seangovens/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Sean
 email: ""
 ---
-Sean Ovens is a PhD candidate at the University of Toronto.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a PhD candidate at the University of Toronto.
+My research focus is the theory of distributed computing.
+I am particularly interested in proving lower bounds on the time and space complexities of distributed algorithms.
+I also enjoy studying concurrent data structures, randomized algorithms, and recoverable object implementations.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Sean_Ovens.pdf" "newtab" >}}CV{{< /staticref >}}.